 It is likely that there is no need to keep photos on your iPhone.
-For instance, you may regularly copy media to your Mac and have duplicates on both Apple devices.
-Duplicates are also created when Photo Stream is switched on.
+For instance, you may regularly copy media to your Mac or to external drive and free up space on your iOS device.
 Look through these photos and videos and remove extra media from your iPhone or iPad.
-You can use a free application Phone Cleaner for this purpose.
-This app scans iPhone Photo Storage for photo on a Mac and allows you to remove all duplicate files from iOS.

-If even clearing unneeded media doesn’t free up enough memory storage on your iPhone then you should think of getting rid of the biggest photo and video files.
-Fortunately, there is a quick way to find and remove the biggest media files on your iOS.
-As mentioned in the second tip, use Phone Cleaner.
-The app has one more feature – it scans the iPhone Media library and shows a list of the biggest files.
-You can preview each file and trash unneeded ones just by swapping it down.
+If even clearing unneeded media doesn’t free up enough memory storage on your iPhone then you should think of getting rid of the biggest media files, as well as from unneeded similar photos.
+Fortunately, there is a quick way to find and remove similar pictures and the biggest media files on your iOS device.
+As mentioned in the second tip, use Phone Cleaner for Media Files.
+The app scans the iPhone Media library and shows a list of the biggest files and duplicate photos.
+You can preview each file and trash unneeded ones.

 And don’t forget to empty the trash, as iOS puts all removed photos and videos into a temporary folder “Recently Deleted”.

 If even after these 3 tips your iPhone storage is still full, follow our short guide on how to clear iPhone or iPad, where you will find six useful tips to free up more memory.